-What is the Program on Domestic Violence (PDV)?
+What is the Program on gender-related violence (PgV)?

-The PDV represents all the academic programs offered by the Center.
-PDV students may earn a Master of Public Administration or a Master of Criminal Justice degree with a specialization in Domestic Violence Organizational Management and Policy Development.
-Two stand alone graduate level academic certificates are also available, one in Domestic Violence Studies and the other in Interpersonal Violence and Health Care.
-The course curriculum for all the academic programs combine online learning with intensive periods of study on the University of Colorado Denver campus.
+The PGV represents all the academic programs offered by the University of Colorado Denver's Center on Domestic Violence.
+PGV students may earn a Master of Public Administration or a Master of Criminal Justice degree with a concentration in Gender-Based Violence.
+Two stand alone graduate level academic certificates are also available, one in Gender-Based Violence Studies and the other in Interpersonal Violence and Health Care.
+The course curriculum for all of these programs combines online learning with intensive periods of study on the University of Colorado Denver campus.

 What is a cohort?